saypop/courier-kata/README.md

 The first task was to implement a simple cost calculator based on the size of the parcels.
 I know from the output requirements that the calculation needs to be done on a collection of parcels, this indicates that I will need two classes:
 1. A Parcel class: which will contain info specific to each parcel, in this first instance that would be length, width, and height.
 I will also include a name attribute to make reading the output easier.
 2. A Batch class: which will contain the collection of all parcels in a specific batch.
+So it will require an add method which adds a parcel to the batch.

 _I also need something to do the calculations, which gives rise to another class._
 3. A Calculator class: instances of which will need to have a method like: